 Come to a Sunday Service and experience for yourself the sense of family in the congregation, the shared enthusiasm for Christ’s work, the beautiful music program, and the joy of worshiping God together.

 There are myriad opportunities to join in Christian fellowship and community service at St. Paul’s.
 We welcome you to join in any of the worship and/or secular activities which may be of interest to you.
 You don’t have to be an official member of St. Paul’s to be involved in our worship services, fellowship, and serving.

 Current volunteer opportunities are:

-- Food Pantry Volunteers are needed!
-Thankfully, the St. Paul’s Food Pantry has been able to remain open, with modifications, throughout the pandemic.
-We are serving approximately 60 families per week.
+- Food Pantry Volunteers are needed! .
+We are serving approximately 90 families per week.
 You can sign up to help deliver to our clients on Tuesday mornings or you can help between Sunday services at 9:00 a.m. to stock the shelves twice a month.
+Help is needed to pick up food for the pantry (eggs, bread from Panera).
 Simply contact Patty Snyder or call the church office if you can help 717-843-8155!

 - Central Penn Food Bank delivers food products to us on select Thursday mornings each month.
 Do you have a Thursday morning once a month to help unload and place food products in the pantry area that have been delivered by Central Penn Food Bank?